histoire-dev/histoire/CONTRIBUTING.md

   - Add appropriate test coverage if applicable.

 - It's OK to have multiple small commits as you work on the PR - GitHub can automatically squash them before merging.

+- Make sure to follow the code style of the project.

 - Make sure tests pass!